 The raven, usually associated with war-goddesses in Ireland and elsewhere, has a rather different symbolism.
 The Irish goddesses Nemain, Macha, Morrigan and Badb were associated with crows and ravens.

-An inscription in Gaul, in the Haute-Savoie, to (C)athubodva, “Battle Raven” suggests that the Gaulish Celts also had their battle-goddesses.
+An inscription in Gaul, in the Haute-Savoie, to (C)athubodva, “Battle Raven” and another from Germany with the name Cassibodua suggests that the Continental Celts also had their battle-goddesses.
 (Ross: 282)

 On the other hand, whether we read Nantosuelta’s little house as a dwelling or a dovecote, it clearly has a homely connotation.
 It would be an interesting variation on the dual nature of many Celtic goddesses, if Nantosuelta had the raven and dove as symbols, linking her to both war and peace.
 (Ross: 313)